telerik/blazor-docs/components/pager/overview.md

 ### Load On Demand

 You can avoid loading all the data at once, as this can be a costly operation.
-Un such a case, you should use the `PageChanged` event of the Pager component to fetch the new subset of data to render.
+In such a case, you should use the `PageChanged` event of the Pager component to fetch the new subset of data to render.
 It is important to always provide the correct `Total` count of items in the full data source to the component so it can render the correct amount of page buttons.

 >caption Load paged data on demand